CosmWasm/docs-deprecated/gaiaflex/giving-life-smart-contract.md

 --instantiate-only-address string   Only this address can instantiate a contract instance from the code, optional
 ```

-By default the first flag is enabled.
+By default, the first flag is enabled.
 If you want only one address to be able to initiate the contract,
 set the `instantiate-only-address` flag.

+If either of these flags are set, the voting committee should decide if that is acceptable for the given contract.
+Instantiate-everybody might make sense for a multisig (everyone makes their own), but not for creating a new token.

 Sending proposal tx script: